The Quick Report

 Image Credit: Toei Company

 Fans were a little disappointed with the hasty, rushed ending of the beloved anime series Neon Genesis Evangelion.
 The follow-up film reimagines the final few episodes and things take a much darker turn than anyone could have imagined.
-Our giant robot-piloting heroes confront the end of humanity as we know amidst the backdrop of overtly religious, existentialist themes.
+Our giant robot-piloting heroes confront the end of humanity as we know it amidst the backdrop of overtly religious, existentialist themes.
 Was humanity ever meant to understand the vast cosmos?

 Perfect Blue